df = pd.read_csv('http://bit.ly/MLtrain')

 with 7328 stored elements in Compressed Sparse Row format>

-already contains an imputer that does mean imputation, so we’ll apply the existing imputer to the Fare column, whereas previously Fare was a passthrough column.
-This is actually all that is required to solve our problem.
+Our solution to this problem is to impute missing values for Fare.
+The ColumnTransformer already contains an imputer (imp) that does mean imputation on the Age column, so we’ll just apply it to Fare as well.
+This is actually all that’s required to solve our problem.

-.
+('passthrough', ['Parch']))Now, we’ll pass X to the fit_transform method of the ColumnTransformer.
 It will output the same number of columns as it did before, since Fare just moved from a passthrough column to a transformed column.

-<891x1518 sparse matrix of type '<class 'numpy.float64'>'
+ct.fit_transform(X)<891x1518 sparse matrix of type '<class 'numpy.float64'>'

 with 7328 stored elements in Compressed Sparse Row format>